corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/flow-state-machines.md

 ### FinalityFlow

-On the buyer side, we use `FinalityFlow` to finalise the transaction.
+On the buyer side, we use `FinalityFlow` to finalize the transaction.
 It will:

 * Send the transaction to the chosen notary and, if necessary, satisfy the notary that the transaction is valid.
 * Record the transaction in the local vault, if it is relevant (i.e. involves the owner of the node).
 * Send the fully signed transaction to the other participants for recording as well.

-On the seller side we use `ReceiveFinalityFlow` to receive and record the finalised transaction.
+On the seller side we use `ReceiveFinalityFlow` to receive and record the finalized transaction.

 {{< warning >}}
-If the buyer stops before sending the finalised transaction to the seller, the buyer is left with a valid transaction but the seller isn’t, so they don’t get the cash!
+If the buyer stops before sending the finalized transaction to the seller, the buyer is left with a valid transaction but the seller isn’t, so they don’t get the cash!
 This sort of thing is not always a risk (as the buyer may not gain anything from that sort of behaviour except a lawsuit), but if it is, a future version of the platform will allow you to ask the notary to send you the transaction as well, in case your counterparty